jael99/data-visual-project/README.md

 the 3 endpoint are working

-You can use main.py and index to see the chart i did Actually working on chartjs
+You can use main.py and index to see the chart i did

+I'm actually working on react to try the graphic.